joov/gremlin-demo/README.md

 and start the docker-containers there (Login is `vagrant`/`vagrant`, directory is `/vagrant`, )

 ## To start
 Just open http://localhost:8183 in your browser.
-In the screen press the `search`-button
+In the screen press the `Search`-button

 ## Acknowledgements
 This work relies on [graphexp](https://github.com/bricaud/graphexp) and [Gremlin-Server](https://hub.docker.com/r/bricaud/gremlin-server-with-demo-graph/) by [Benjamin Ricaud](https://github.com/bricaud/).